UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 <opt text="5 categoric columns and 0 numeric columns"  >

-There are some numeric colums?
+There are some numeric columns?

 </opt>